andreas-mausch/andreas-mausch.github.io/blog/_posts/2021-05-14-rabbitmq-persistence.md

 We've noticed our RabbitMQ lost messages when the container had to be restarted.

-Two things to consider to not lose stuff on a restart:
+Three things to consider to not lose stuff on a restart:

 - Your exchanges and queues should be **durable**
 - Your messages should be **persistent**
+- If you run RabbitMQ via Docker, make sure to set a fixed hostname

 Links to RabbitMQ's documentation: